We get all sorts of comments from interested listeners on Sirius 147. Some

 will have one carbohydrate.
 The sample menu I mentioned will give you an

-idea what I am talking about ( www.roadcookin.com ) The foods you eat as
+idea what I am talking about ( roadcookin.com ) The foods you eat as

 carbohydrates along with your medication balance your blood sugar.
 You